red-kite-solutions/stalker/docs/docs/concepts/subscriptions.md

   - `name` : mandatory, must be an existing Job's type.
 See the Jobs section for the list of valid values.
   - `parameters` : optionnal, but almost always needed.
 It describes the input values of the job by the parameter `name` and its `value` in a list.
+- The optional `batch` element is an object containing two other values:
+  - `enabled`: `true` or `false`, enabling or disabling the batching of data
+  - `size`: an optional number greater than 0, which represents the maximum size of input arrays when batching
+- The optional `cooldown` element is the time in seconds between two successful calls to the job.
+It is evaluated after the `cronExpression` and ensures that a job is only started for a project if the cooldown period is done.

 #### Cron Subscription Simple Example